Vaudrain/AllTheBeans/README.md

         - List of beans (with search)
             - bean list item
         - Detailed bean view
-        - Bean of the Day (interactable for more info)
+        - ~~Bean of the Day (interactable for more info - I'm going to say this is true because it's a page you can navigate to, even though you start there)~~
     - Order form
 - Back End
     - ~~SQL, Redis or mongoDB~~